ericrkuo/tron-haskell/README.md

     - `stack ghci`
     - `:l src/Lib.hs`
     - Try
-        - `initTronState` - see how state is represented in our game!
+        - `initTronState` - see how the state is represented in our game!
         - `printNextGameState initTronState` - this is what `main` is calling!
 We used recursive IO to implement this

 To run the tests: